A working smoke detector cuts your risk of dying in a home fire by half. We reviewed 12 models to find the five worth trusting.

 What to consider when buying a smoke detector

-If you have smoke detectors in your home, you’ll have a better chance of getting everyone out safely.
-While any smoke detector is better than none, there are a few things to look for when buying a new smoke alarm:
+In 2024, the National Fire Protection Association reported that three out of five home fire deaths happen in homes with no working smoke alarms or alarms that failed to activate.
+If you have working smoke detectors in your home, you’ll have a better chance of getting everyone out safely.
+While any smoke detector is better than none, here are a few things to look for when buying a new smoke alarm.

 Multifunctional